davidavdav/GaussianMixtures.jl/README.md

     f::Array{Float64,2}          # first-order stats, ng * d
 end
 ```
-The CSstats type can be used for i-vector extraction (not implemented yet), MAP adaptation and a simple but elegant dotscoring speaker recognition system.
+The CSstats type can be used for MAP adaptation and a simple but elegant dotscoring speaker recognition system.

 ```julia
 dotscore(x::CSstats, y::CSstats, r::Float64=1.)